Kanaderu/spiking-ddpg-mapless-navigation/README.md

 #### 1. Training SDDPG ####

-To train the SDDPG, you need to first launch the training world including 4 different environments (use Python 2 environment and absolute path for `<Dir>`):
+To train the SDDPG, you need to first launch the training world including 4 different environments (use absolute path for `<Dir>`):

 ```bash
 roslaunch turtlebot_lidar turtlebot_world.launch world_file:=<Dir>/<Project Name>/ros/worlds/training_worlds.world
 ```

-Then, run the `laserscan_simple` ros node in a separate terminal to sample laser scan data every 10 degrees (use Python 2 environment):
+Then, run the `laserscan_simple` ros node in a separate terminal to sample laser scan data every 10 degrees:

 ```bash
 rosrun simple_laserscan laserscan_simple
 ```

 Now, we have all ros prerequisites for training.
-Execute the following commands to start the training in a new terminal (use Python 3 environment):
+Execute the following commands to start the training in a new terminal:

 ```bash
 source <Dir to Python 3 Virtual Env>/bin/activate